cloudmesh/cloudmesh-pi-burn/README-hackaday.md

 ### Introduction

 Over time we have seen many efforts to create Clusters using Pi's as a platform.
 There are many reasons for this.
 You have full control over the PIs, you use an inexpensive platform, and you use a platform that is highly usable and provides an enormous benefit to get educated about cluster computing in general.

-There are several different methods on how to set up a cluster.
-This includes setups are known under the terms *headless*, *network booting*, and *booting form SDCards* and describe them in more detail next.
+There are different methods on how to set up a cluster.
+This includes setups that are known under the terms *headless*, *network booting*, and *booting form SDCards*.
 Each of the methods has its advantages and disadvantages.
-However, the last method is most familiar to the community.
-However, all tutorials we have seen are consisting many complex steps that require a significant amount of time.
+However, the last method is most familiar to the the users in the Pi community that come from single Pis.
+While reviewing the many efforts that decribe a cluster setup most of them contain many complex steps that require a significant amount of time as they are executed individually on these Pis.
+Even starting is non-trivial as a network needs to be set up to access them.

 Despite the much improved Pi imager and the availability of Pi bakery the process is still involved.
 So we started asking:

 > Is it possible to develop a tool that is specifically targeted to burn
-> SDCards that creates all Cards for the cluster one at a time.
-We then plug
+> SDCards a cluster one at a time so we can just  plug
-> the cards in, and the cluster simply works?
+> the cards in, and with minimal effort start the cluster that simply works?

-So you are in luck, we have developed such a tool.
-No more spending hours upon hours to replicate the steps, but get a cluster set up easily with just a few commands.
+You are in luck, we have spend some time to developed such a tool.
+No more spending hours upon hours to replicate the steps, learn complex devops turorial, but instead get a cluster set up easily with just a few commands.

-For this, we developed `cloudmesh burn` which is a program that you can execute either on a "manager" Pi (or in a Linux desktop) to burn cards for your cluster
+For this, we developed `cms burn` which is a program that you can execute either on a "manager" Pi (or in a Linux of MacOS computers) to burn cards for your cluster.

-We have set up on GitHub a comprehensive package that is easily installable and we hope that it is useful to you.
+We have set up on GitHub a comprehensive package that can be installed  easily we hope that it is useful to you.

 All of this is discussed in detail at
 <https://github.com/cloudmesh/cloudmesh-pi-burn/blob/main/README.md>